rpgeeganage/ots-share-app/README.md

 ## How to use

-# (Please don't lose the URL.
+# (Please don't lose the generated URL.
 There is no way to retrieve the content or regenerate the URL !!!)

 ### Create shareable secret